davemac93/MessageMixer/README.md

-#MessageMixer
+MessageMixer

-I created this aplication for a trening purpouse.
+I created this application for practice purpose.
-The application will be renereted a random message everytime a user run the application.
+The application will be generated a random message everytime user press any key.

-Main it will be code in:
+Main language in which it will be coded:
 1. JavaScript
 2. HTML
 3. CSS